keepsake journal

 Turn answers into research leads

-Pair the emotional details you collect with concrete research steps:
+Pair emotional detail with concrete research steps:

 Protect context for future generations